deepak8910/test_applicaiton/README.md

 # To convert xml result to html
 junit2html results.xml testrun.html

+#part 2
+main2.py and test_api2.py files will be a short version shows if I want to send data to application via post method, how that can be done. first start application by running "python main2.py" and then start test case in new terminal by running "pytest test_api2.py"

 There is one more file added test_policy_app_using_selenium.py in this project to test applicaiton using selenium web driver.
 However demo application is not ready to run this file, hence for now it cannot be run now.